Learn step-by-step how to set up a basic blockchain network

 Peers are a fundamental element of the network that host ledgers and smart contracts.

-Navigate to the Nodes tab, click Add peer, choose IBM Cloud as your peer location, and then click Next.
+Navigate to the Nodes tab, click Add peer, choose Create a peer, and then click Next.

-Provide a peer display name and click Next.
+Provide a peer display name, leave advanced deployment options with the default value, and click Next.

-On the next screen, select the CA that you created in step 4.
-Select the enroll ID of the peer identity that you created for your peer at the end of step 5 and provide the associated secret.
-Then, select the Organization MSP from the drop-down list, and click Next.
+On the next screen, select the CA that you created in Step 4.
+Select the enroll ID of the peer identity that you created for your peer at the end of Step 5 and provide the associated secret.
+Then, select the Organization MSP and fabric version from the drop-down list, and click Next.

-Review the summary and click Submit.
-To add more peers in the same organization, register a new user with peer identity as mentioned in step 5 and repeat this step.
+Review the summary and click Add Peer.
+To add more peers in the same organization, register a new user with peer identity as mentioned in Step 5 and repeat this step.

 Create the orderer